Easter Sailing with Georgia & Adam. Visit Flushing for the Oyster and Seafood Harvest

 Healthy Exercise & Environmentally Friendly

 Traditional Sailing boats like Eve are powered by the wind, but to harness it requires quite a bit of satisfying physical effort and teamwork.
 There are no winches on board except the antique brass handled windlass, so you soon get to know your fellow guests as you haul on blocks and tackles.
 Sometimes we glide effortlessly through the water with 14 tons of oak and larch propelled by the wind or tide.
 If the forecast is wrong it can be more of a struggle.
-After the tenth tacking manoeuvre into the teeth of a freshening gale you might begin to wish you had been to the gym more often.
+After tacking half a dozen times directly into the wind heading for harbour you understand why team building is an important part of sailing on Eve of St Mawes.
 Its unlikely you’ll go home thinner (e.g. creme brulee, clotted cream, Lamb with camenbert, rosemary, flageolet bean and red wine) but we can guarentee you will leave looking a lot healthier and either sun tanned, or windswept and interesting.
 There is plenty of conversation, but even on a 38ft deck you can find a corner for quiet contemplation.
 For some strange reason, everyone seems to sleep very well on board cocooned safely amongst Eve’s timber curves.

 Unspoilt Sailing Ground